dchristian3188/dchristian3188.github.io/_drafts/Module Tools - Adding Cmdlet Help With PlatyPS.md

 PlatyPS is an open source tool that makes writing help for PowerShell modules a lot easier.
 The biggest feature is that you can write the help in Markdown.
-This makes the overall layout and formatting simplier to manage the writing the help inline.
+This makes the overall layout and formatting simpler to manage the writing than help inline.
 Plus it has the ability to scaffold the initial files by inspecting your module!
 Even better, as your code changes and evolves over time, you can run a couple of commands and update the help files you already have.